 The Historical Society of the Milwaukee Fire Department was established in 1981 and is currently only at Oklahoma Avenue.

-Among the most popular exhibits, there are original station furniture, a firehouse kitchen, and fire alarm telegraph of the early twentieth century, a Pirsch pumper along with a Cadillac ambulance.
+Among the most popular exhibits, there are original station furniture, a firehouse kitchen, a fire alarm telegraph of the early twentieth century, a Pirsch pumper, and a Cadillac ambulance.

 13) Haggerty Museum of Art